secret-escapes-media/microsite-the-out/_pages/index.md

   - id: car
     title: The Car
-    description: The Land Rover Discovery Sport HSE edition is uncompromising when it comes to luxury and style.
+    description: The new Range Rover Evoque R-Dynamic is packed with modern, bold design cues, innovative technology and new levels of refinement.
 Delivered to your door, step inside for a truly five-star adventure.
-It’s yours for the duration; where will the Discovery Sport take you?
+It’s yours for the duration; where will the Evoque take you?

 competition-form: